 We focus on training and - in turn - just see that our dog training is having little effect.
 But in order to get the best result with our training, we need to consider a whole dog approach.

 And the fact is training is absolutely essential.
 And equally, it’s one piece of an elaborate puzzle that is the living, breathing animal that we share our lives with, love and care for and, most importantly, want the very best quality and quantity of life from.

 These represent a cycle where they each interact with and impact one another.
-Until recently, we’ve only been focusing on the first of the three, without considering its relationship with your dog’s brain and gut health.
+Until recently, we’ve only been focusing on the first of the three, without considering its relationship with your dog’s brain and gut wellness.

-When the cycle of training-brain-gut health isn’t working in synchrony, it impacts the results you see from your training (whether your dog is barking, lunging and “reactive” to things, distracted, pulls on the lead or simply has trouble listening.)
+When the cycle of training-brain-gut wellness isn’t working in synchrony, it impacts the results you see from your training (whether your dog is barking, lunging and “reactive” to things, distracted, pulls on the lead or simply has trouble listening.)
 Or even how driven they are by food, and rewards in their training.

 Finally, and most importantly it impacts how optimistic they are.
 For our dogs to cope with children grabbing at them (not that they should have to but life doesn’t alway behave itself!), another dog barking or lunging, and loud noises like fireworks, for example, they need to be optimistic in the world that they live in.

 The brain is made up of chemicals, or in more scientific terms ‘neurotransmitters,’ and there are a few neurotransmitters that are especially important to your dog’s wellbeing.

 The two that you really need to be aware of are:

 1. GABA, the main inhibitory neurotransmitter of the brain involved in downregulating activity.

 2. Serotonin, as with humans, is responsible for mood, optimism, appetite, aggression, impulse control, and anxiety.